• Skip to secondary menu

 The Toronto real estate market showed very strong growth in the

-number of sales up against a continued dip in the number of
+number of sales up against a

 new and available listings in January, 2020.
 Tighter market